jianminchen/PersonalFinanceJulia/2009 Appeal for leave in Canada Federal Court/ReadMe.md

 I was advised by my friend.
 I do not have money and income at that time, I did file the appeal for leave by myself.
 I just kept making mistakes all the time until I got approval for the judge for the court date on Sept.
 2009.

-I saved the money and only paid efile fee.
+I saved the money and only paid efile fee, I got Amtrust bank for notarized my exhibits for free in 2009, and I applied Canada visiting visa in 2009.

 I will do a case study on this later.